 17. Every picture of you on social media shows you with a drink in your hand

-18. You only hangout with people who like to drink or you plan your social life around alcohol
+18. You only hangout with other people who also like to drink, or you plan your social life around alcohol

-19. Your drinking has taken a toll on your physical health, changed your appearance, and you still continue to drink
+19. Your drinking has taken a toll on your physical or mental health or has negatively changed your appearance, yet you still continue to drink on a daily basis

-20. When you start drinking, you can’t stop and you always want “one more” drink
+20. When you start drinking, you can’t stop and you always want “just one more” drink

-21. You regularly experience not only physical withdrawal after drinking, but also emotional issues, such as depression and anxiety
+21. You regularly experience not only physical withdrawal after drinking, but also emotional issues, such as depression, guilt, shame, stress, or anxiety

 You might also be interested in: